Please read this carefully and completely before submitting.

 You must know, or be willing to learn, how to post an article in WordPress admin.
 It is relatively simple and we will help you if you are unfamiliar with the platform.

-Pieces are generally expected to be between 600 and 2,000 words, but variations on that are not out of the question.
+Pieces are generally expected to be up to 2,000 words, but variations on that are not out of the question.

 Very important: Use a spell check before submitting, or we will send your piece to the trash before we finish reading it.
 Sorry, we don’t have time to compensate for your lack of attention to punctuation and other details.